The History of Honey Cake

 19th Century

-Layered structure perfected
+Layered structure made perfect

 Cream filling recipes